top of page

 Digital technologies are increasingly important in the virtual representation of real animals.
 The classic examples of this are also in film, with the recreation of extinct species.
 The velociraptors and Tyrannosaurus of Jurassic Park (1993) were shockingly believable, as was the more educative evocation of prehistoric worlds in the TV mini-series Walking with Dinosaurs (1999).
 Computer games use the same technologies, simulating ecosystems and animals, often with incredible fidelity.

-extended with virtual and augmented reality.
+Digital film technologies have been extended with virtual and augmented reality.
 These digital devices simulate a physical environment (which could be real or artificial), allowing the user to turn, move and interact with virtual objects.
 This technology has been used by museums and conservation organisations to create immersive environments (coral reefs or forests for example), complete with their characteristic animals.
 You can, for example, take a virtual tour of key US National Parks, experiencing their “natural wonders” via virtual reality, captured for all time and accessible to anyone with enough bandwidth and the right headset.

 Augmented reality offers an even more intriguing prospect.
 Here, computer-generated animals can be overlain onto a real-world environment.
 The power of such technologies was shown in the success of Pokémon Go, an augmented reality mobile phone game launched in 2016.
 Players used their phone’s GPS to locate Pokémon “species” in real-world locations, seeing them displayed on their phone camera.
 By 2019 the game had been downloaded more than a billion times.
 In 2017, the startup Internet of Elephants launched an app called Safari Central that used augmented reality to overlay images of six animals onto the user’s phone camera images of their everyday environments.
 By August 2019, the app had been downloaded by 180,000 unique users, and over 100,000 photographs of people and their favourite animals had been uploaded to their website.
 Virtual animals can be real or unreal, but digital technologies make them seem real.
 Moreover, they have escaped film, with its long-standing ability to blur the boundaries between fantasy and reality, to inhabit real places.
 Fantastic animals, like Pokémon, can escape the computer to appear in the real world.
 A few years ago, research showed that primary school children in the UK recognised more Pokémon characters than wild animals.
 Now these novel animals can be brought onto streets – or nature reserves.
 And real animals can be made to exist – to move and to perform behaviours – in places where real animals do not (elephants in Trafalgar Square, for example, or rhinos in the living room). ***